thindil/nimalyzer/doc/available_rules.rst

   an error if there is a public declaration which doesn't have documentation.
   Search type will list all public declarations which have documentation and raise error if nothing was found.
 Count type will simply list the amount of public declarations which have documentation.
+Fix type will execute the default shell command set by the program's setting **fixCommand**.
 * optional word *not* means negation for the rule.
 Adding word *not* will change to inform only about public declaration which have documentation.
   Probably useable only with search and count type of rule.